nightkr/diffsem/README.md

 - `<pattern>` - grep pattern matching the filenames/paths to be compared
 - `<commit>` - the commit to compare with

-The generated text files are placed in ./diff/ (that is, a directory 'diff' within the current working directory).
+The generated text files are placed in `./diff/` (that is, a directory named "diff" within the current working directory).
 Previously generated files are not deleted upon a rerun.

 ### Examples